 US Based Support Groups

-The Ehlers-Danlos Society (formerly the EDNF in the US before 2016) has virtual group meetings since 2020, lead annual conferences worldwide (virtual and in person since 2020).
+The Ehlers-Danlos Society (formerly the EDNF in the US before 2016) has held virtual group meetings since 2020, and leads annual conferences worldwide (virtual and in person since 2020).
 They have gone virtual (so available worldwide) since COVID in 2020 thankfully.
 And now run hybrid conferences in 2022.

 I heard rumor there was an EDS clinic in Utah but have no details and am hearing conflicting info.
 Please email if have current news: firstname.lastname@example.org thanks.
 (Sorry to get anyone’s hopes up if false.)